PhoenixBound/at6p/README.md

 * Let `mask` = 0.
 * Repeat until all bytes in the compressed file have been read:
-    * Try to read the next compression token.
+    * Try to read the next compression token, if there's space in the destination buffer for more bytes.
         * If `mask` = 0, read a byte from the compressed file.
 Let `flags` be this byte.
 Set `mask` equal to 128.
         * Let `bit` be "`flags` div `mask`."
 Set `flags`'s value to "`flags` mod `mask`."